Market Overview for April, 2026

 Residential Properties Sold in Corona

-The median house sale price in Corona in July was $830K, down 5.7% year-over-year.
-Condo and coop prices in Corona trended similarly, with a median condo price of $400K, down 9.6% year-over-year, and the median coop sale price down -11.9 % year-over-year to $185K.
+The median house sale price in Corona in April was $874K, up 7.2% year-over-year.
+Condo prices in Corona trended similarly, with the median condo price up 8.6% year-over-year to $440K.
+Median coop sale price in Corona were $400K, a change of -% year-over-year.

 Fair use and redistribution